keithmcnulty/neo4jshell/README.md

 ### Local Development

-If you are working with the `neo4j` server locally, below will help you get started.
+If you are working with the 'Neo4J' server locally, below will help you get started.

-First, the code below is relative to user and is using neo4j 3.5.8 community installed at my user's root.
+First, the code below is relative to user and is using 'Neo4J 3.5.8 Community' installed at my user's root.

 ```
 ## graph setup